When shopping for a head collar, you’re likely to run across two brands: the Halti and the Gentle Leader.

 Are there alternatives to the Halti and Gentle Leader?

 Yes!
-There is another product out there called the Infinity Lead, which is similar to both the Gentle Leader and the Halti head collar but is much simpler and more adjustable.
+There is another product out there called the Perfect Pace Head Halther, formerly known as the Infinity lead, which is similar to both the Gentle Leader and the Halti head collar but is much simpler and more adjustable.

-The Infinity Lead is essentially a leash/head collar combo and forms a “figure eight” around your dog’s neck and nose.
+The Perfect Pace head halter is essentially a leash/head collar combo and forms a “figure eight” around your dog’s neck and nose.

 It attaches to your dog's regular collar as well, for added support and control.

-The big difference between the Infinity Lead and any other head collar is that the portion you hold (the leash part) attaches to the top of your dogs head, right behind their ears, rather than underneath their chin.
+The big difference between this lead and any other head collar is that the portion you hold (the leash part) attaches to the top of your dogs head, right behind their ears, rather than underneath their chin.

-The Infinity Lead is a great option because it’s totally adjustable (though it still won’t work on brachycephalic / flat nosed breeds).
+The Perfect Pace is a great option because it’s totally adjustable (though it still won’t work on brachycephalic / flat nosed breeds).

 Some dogs may object to a leash dangling on the side of their face, in their peripheral vision (which is a drawback to both the Gentle Leader and the Halti)- a problem that is eliminated with the Infinity Lead.

-The Infinity Lead also feels lighter and less constrictive to your dog- so they may be more receptive to wearing it!
+The Perfect pace halter also feels lighter and less constrictive to your dog- so they may be more receptive to wearing it!

 A Final Word on Head Collars & Our Recommendation